Spinal fusion: Risks

 Spinal fusion is a high risk surgery and complications can be serious, including death.
 In general, there is a higher risk of complications in older people with elevated body mass index (BMI), other medical problems, poor nutrition and nerve symptoms (numbness, weakness, bowel/bladder issues) before surgery.
 Complications also depend on the type/extent of spinal fusion surgery performed.
+Smokers and people who are Vitamin D deficient are at a higher risk of spinal fusion failure.
 There are three main time periods where complications typically occur: